chARpack/chARpack.github.io/src/routes/development/00-getting_started/01-installation.md

 Click **Get Features** and confirm that step by clicking **Import**.

 ### OpenBabel
+In the current version of chARpack, OpenBabel should automatically be downloaded and installed if it is not already found on the system.
+If this is unsuccessful for some reason, you may need to perform a manual installation:

 For server support of OpenBabel please install the <a href="https://github.com/openbabel/openbabel/releases/latest" target="_blank">latest</a> version (x64 exe).
 Take the `OBDotNet.dll` from the OpenBabel install directory and copy it into `Assets/plugins`.
 If your system if having trouble to detect all necessary DLLs, check if the OpenBabel install path is added to your `PATH`.